pi-apps/pi-blazor/Readme.md

 ## INSTALATION

 Clone project, add to your solution.
-This setup is for server side Blazor, but for WASM blazor (client side) would be with minimal changes.
+This setup is for server side Blazor, but for WASM blazor (client side) would need with minimal changes only.

 Add lines to appsettings.json